-2 What is the regulatory environment for primary agriculture and primary food processors in your jurisdiction?
+1 What is the regulatory environment for meat and poultry?

-The regulatory environment for primary agriculture and primary food processors in the Netherlands is primarily shaped by EU legislation on food hygiene and food safety, which have been implemented into Dutch law.
-The sector is regulated on behalf of the Ministry of Agriculture, Nature and Food Quality by the Netherlands Food and Consumer Product Safety Authority (NVWA).
-The NVWA monitors animal and plant health, animal welfare, and the safety of food and consumer products.
-In addition it is the enforcing authority for legislation related to nature.
+The regulatory environment for all food processors in the Netherlands is primarily shaped by EU legislation on food hygiene and food safety (eg, the EU General Food Law Regulation), which has been implemented into Dutch law.
+The Animals Act sets the main framework on requirements relating to the food safety of meat and poultry, under which are regulations related to storage and transport.

+The meat and poultry sector is regulated on behalf of the Ministry of Agriculture, Nature and Food Quality by the Netherlands Food and Consumer Product Safety Authority (NVWA).
+The NVWA supervises, among other things, animal and plant health, animal welfare, and the safety of food and consumer products.